open-metadata/docs-v1/content/v0.13.2/connectors/database/datalake/index.md

 If something doesn't look right, click the Back button to return to the appropriate step and change the settings as needed.

-<Image
+After configuring the workflow, you can click on Deploy to create the pipeline.

+{% /stepDescription %}

+{% stepVisualInfo %}

+{% image
 src="/images/openmetadata/connectors/schedule.png"
 alt="Schedule the Workflow"
-caption="Schedule the Ingestion Pipeline and Deploy" />
+caption="Schedule the Ingestion Pipeline and Deploy" /%}

-After configuring the workflow, you can click on Deploy to create the pipeline.
+{% /stepVisualInfo %}

+{% /step %}

+{% step srNumber=12 %}

-### 8. View the Ingestion Pipeline
+{% stepDescription title="9.
+View the Ingestion Pipeline" %}

 Once the workflow has been successfully deployed, you can view the Ingestion Pipeline running from the Service Page.

-<Image
+{% /stepDescription %}

+{% stepVisualInfo %}

+{% image
 src="/images/openmetadata/connectors/view-ingestion-pipeline.png"
 alt="View Ingestion Pipeline"
-caption="View the Ingestion Pipeline from the Service Page" />
+caption="View the Ingestion Pipeline from the Service Page" /%}

+{% /stepVisualInfo %}

+{% /step %}

+{% /stepsContainer %}

+## Troubleshooting

-### 9. Workflow Deployment Error
+ ### Workflow Deployment Error

 If there were any errors during the workflow deployment process, the Ingestion Pipeline Entity will still be created, but no workflow will be present in the Ingestion container.

-You can then edit the Ingestion Pipeline and Deploy it again.
+- You can then edit the Ingestion Pipeline and Deploy it again.

-<Image
+- From the Connection tab, you can also Edit the Service if needed.

+{% image
 src="/images/openmetadata/connectors/workflow-deployment-error.png"
 alt="Workflow Deployment Error"
-caption="Edit and Deploy the Ingestion Pipeline"
+caption="Edit and Deploy the Ingestion Pipeline" /%}
-/>

-From the Connection tab, you can also Edit the Service if needed.

-## Data Profiler
+## Related

-<Tile
-icon="schema"
+{% tilesContainer %}

+{% tile
   title="Profiler Workflow"
-text="Learn more about how to configure the Data Profiler from the UI." link="/connectors/ingestion/workflows/profiler"
+  description="Learn more about how to configure the Data Profiler from the UI." link="/connectors/ingestion/workflows/profiler" /%}
-/>

-## Data Quality

-<Tile
-icon="air"
+{% tile
   title="Data Quality Workflow"
-text="Learn more about how to configure the Data Quality tests from the UI." link="/connectors/ingestion/workflows/data-quality"
+  description="Learn more about how to configure the Data Quality tests from the UI." link="/connectors/ingestion/workflows/data-quality" /%}

-/>
+{% tile
+  icon="mediation"
+  title="dbt Integration"
+  description="Learn more about how to ingest dbt models' definitions and their lineage." link="/connectors/ingestion/workflows/dbt" /%}

+{% /tilesContainer %}